SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/run_circuit_anyon.md

     ]
 ```

-Snowflake is designed to allow users to design and use their own transpilers for different QPUs.
+Snowflurry is designed to allow users to design and use their own transpilers for different QPUs.
 Alternatively, a use may opt out to use the default transpilers that are implemented for each QPU driver.

 Let's see how can we transpile the above circuit, `c`, to a circuit that can run on Anyon's QPU.
-We first define a `transpiler` object that refers to the default transpiler for AnyonYukonQPU which shipped with `Snowflake`:
+We first define a `transpiler` object that refers to the default transpiler for AnyonYukonQPU which shipped with `Snowflurry`:

 ```jldoctest anyon_qpu_tutorial; output = false
 transpiler=get_transpiler(qpu)